ipspace/blog/content/posts/2022/05/living-small-forwarding-tables.md

 * Create a prefix list and use it as a filter between routing table and hardware forwarding table.
 * Periodically update the prefix list to cope with shifts in traffic patterns.

-The *selective route download* functionality is available in routers and switches from (at least) Arista and Juniper.
+The *selective route download*[^SRD] functionality is available in (at least) Arista EOS, Junos, and Cisco IOS XE.
 If your favorite box supports it, please leave a comment.

+[^SRD]: *Selective Route Download* usually works as a filter between BGP table and routing table (RIB), not between routing table and FIB.
+If that's the case on your platform, you can only use it for BGP routes.

 For more details: